gohugoio/hugo/content/en/methods/page/Content.md

   signatures: [PAGE.Content]
 ---

-The `Content` method on a `Page` object renders markdown and shortcodes to HTML.
+The `Content` method on a `Page` object renders Markdown and shortcodes to HTML.
 The content does not include front matter.

 [shortcodes]: /getting-started/glossary/#shortcode